-How to Thicken this Keto Chinese Food Recipe
+How to Thicken this Keto Beef and broccoli stir fry

 Most Chinese food recipes are thickened with a slurry, a combination of cornstarch and water.

-Or, you can let the sauce reduce a bit to thicken.
+Or, you can let the beef and broccoli sauce reduce a bit to thicken.
 If you choose to do this, don’t season it with salt or pepper until you’re done with the sauce, or it’ll just concentrate the salt and it could end up too salty.